grafalex82/ut88/README.md

 ## UT-88 Basic Configuration

-Basic UT-88 configuration includes:
+The basic UT-88 configuration consists of the following components:
+- **CPU**: It employs the КР580ВМ80/KR580VM80 CPU, a functional clone of the Intel 8080A.
+- **Supplemental Chips**:
+  - КР580ГФ24/KR580GF24 clock generator (Intel 8224 clone).
+  - Address buffers.
-- КР580ВМ80/KR580VM80 CPU (Intel 8080A functional clone) and supplemental chips: КР580ГФ24/KR580GF24 clock generator (Intel 8224 clone), address buffers, КР580ВК38/KR580VK38 system controller (Intel 8238 clone).
+  - КР580ВК38/KR580VK38 system controller (Intel 8238 clone).
+- **Memory**:
-- 1kb ROM at `0x0000-0x03ff` address.
+  - 1kb ROM located at addresses `0x0000`-`0x03ff`.
-- 1kb RAM at `0xc000-0xc3ff` address.
+  - 1kb RAM positioned at addresses `0xc000`-`0xc3ff`.
-- 6-digit 7-segment indicator displaying 3-byte registers at memory address `0x9000-0x9002`.
-Typical usage is to display 2-byte address information and 1-byte data.
-Display addressing is from right to left (`0x9002` - `0x9001` - `0x9000`) in order to display 2-byte addresses in a natural way.
+- **Display**: It features a 6-digit 7-segment indicator used to display 3-byte registers located at memory addresses `0x9000`-`0x9002`.
+The typical usage is to show 2-byte address information and 1-byte of data.
+The display addresses data from right to left (`0x9002` - `0x9001` - `0x9000`) to present 2-byte addresses naturally.
-- 17 button keyboard, that allows entering 16 hex digits (general purpose), and a "step back" button used for correction the previously entered byte when manually enter the program.
-Keyboard is connected to I/O port `0xa0`.
+- **Keyboard**: The computer is equipped with a 17-button keyboard that enables the input of 16 hexadecimal digits for general-purpose use.
+It also includes a "step back" button used for correcting the previously entered byte when manually entering a program.
+The keyboard is connected to I/O port `0xa0`.
-- A reset button, that resets only CPU, but leave RAM content intact.
+- **Reset Button**: A reset button is provided, which resets only the CPU while leaving the RAM content intact.
-- Tape recorder input/output to load and store data and programs (connected to LSB of I/O port `0xa1`).
+- **Tape Recorder I/O**: The system includes tape recorder input/output capabilities for loading and storing data and programs.
+This functionality is connected to the least significant bit (LSB) of I/O port `0xa1`.
-- Clock timer for generating interrputs every 1 second.
-Since there is no interrput controller, CPU will read data line pulled up (0xff), which is RST7 command.
-The special handler in the firmware advances hours/minutes/seconds values in a software mode.
+- **Clock Timer**: A clock timer generates interrupts every 1 second.
+Since there is no interrupt controller in the system, the CPU reads the data line pulled up to `0xff`, which acts as the RST7 command.
+A special handler in the firmware manages the advancement of hours, minutes, and seconds values in software mode.

-The minimal firmware called "Monitor 0" (since located starting `0x0000`) provides common routines, as well as a minimal operating system for the computer.
-The Monitor 0 is split into 2 parts:
+The minimal firmware, called "Monitor 0" (as it is located from `0x0000`), provides common routines and serves as a basic operating system for the UT-88 computer.
+"Monitor 0" is divided into two distinct parts within the ROM:
-- `0x0000-0x01ff` - essential part ([see disasssembly](doc/disassembly/monitor0.asm)) of the ROM that includes
+- `0x0000-0x01ff` - Essential Part ([see disasssembly](doc/disassembly/monitor0.asm)).
+This section encompasses:
-    - Handy routines to input data from the keyboard, output to LCD, input and output data to the tape.
+    - Convenient routines for keyboard input, LCD output, and tape data input and output.
-    - Basic operating system that allows the User to read and write memory and ROM, calculate CRC, and execute programs
+    - A basic operating system that allows users to read and write memory and ROM, calculate CRC, and execute programs.
-    - Current time clock
+    - A real-time clock for tracking the current time.
-- `0x0200-0x03ff` - optional part ([see disasssembly](doc/disassembly/monitor0_2.asm)) with a few useful programs:
+- `0x0200-0x03ff` - Optional part ([see disasssembly](doc/disassembly/monitor0_2.asm)).
+This optional segment includes a few useful programs:
-    - memory copying programs (including special cases to insert or remove a byte from the program)
+    - Memory copying programs, including special cases for inserting or removing a byte from a program.
-    - memory compare programs
+    - Memory comparison programs.
-    - address correction programs after the program was moved to another memory region
+    - Address correction programs designed to rectify addresses after a program has been relocated to another memory region.

 Memory map of the UT-88 in Basic Configuration:
 - `0x0000`-`0x03ff` - Monitor 0 ROM